Accessing Further Education

 What other areas might you require assistance?

 - Do you require a pager to alert you when evacuation is necessary?

 - Will you require sighted assistance in the event of an emergency evacuation?

-Consider whether you will need any additional support such as counselling services which are available through training bodies.
+Consider whether you will need any additional support such as counselling services.
+These are available through training bodies.

 You may need emotional support through stressful periods when studying.
-In addition, have you thought about how much information you want passed on to lecturers/tutors about your support needs?
+Have you thought about how much information you want passed on to staff about your support needs?
 How much information do you want to provide to other students?
-Have you considered the implications for yourself about any decision you make when not providing information to staff and other students.
+Have you considered the effects for yourself about any decision you make, if no information is provided to staff and other students?